-The Neurodiversity in the Workplace Initiative supports potential candidates with Autism, as well as their future managers and coworkers.
+The Neurodiversity in the Workplace Initiative supports potential autistic candidates, as well as their future managers and coworkers.
 The initiative is divided into a series of sections, with specific areas in mind, including:

 - Expected Outcomes.
 What participants and management can expect from the training program

 - Core Learning Concepts and Training Modules.
 What materials and training best fit individual and organizational needs

 - Opportunities for Expansion.
 How potential employers can leverage the training for a broader impact

 - Next Steps.
 How to seamlessly integrate the Neurodiversity in the Workplace talent pool into your organization